infosecn1nja/Red-Teaming-Toolkit/README.md

 ## Escalate Privileges
 * **UACMe** is an open source assessment tool that contains many methods for bypassing Windows User Account Control on multiple versions of the operating system. https://github.com/hfiref0x/UACME
 * **windows-kernel-exploits** a collection windows kernel exploit. https://github.com/SecWiki/windows-kernel-exploits
-* **Mimikatz** is an open-source utility that enables the viewing of credential information from the Windows lsass. https://github.com/gentilkiwi/mimikatz
-* **LaZagne** project is an open source application used to retrieve lots of passwords stored on a local computer. https://github.com/AlessandroZ/LaZagne
-* **mimipenguin** a tool to dump the login password from the current linux desktop user.
-Adapted from the idea behind the popular Windows tool mimikatz. https://github.com/huntergregal/mimipenguin
 * **PowerUp** aims to be a clearinghouse of common Windows privilege escalation vectors that rely on misconfigurations. https://github.com/PowerShellMafia/PowerSploit/tree/master/Privesc

 ## Data Exfiltration